faceterteam/FaceterFOGClient/README.md

 That is it!
 Now you can connect your cameras to Faceter Cloud and try Faceter Fog as a client.

-IMPORTANT NOTICE: This is one of the very first publicly avalable builds of Faceter Fog.
+IMPORTANT NOTICE: This is one of the very first publicly available builds of Faceter Fog.
 If you find a bug or another issue, please post it here on Github with a full description of your case.